 If you are one of many dog owners who own a dog and witness their eye sight degrading, there are many things you can do to make your dog’s quality of life a better experience.
 But before diving into such a topic, it is best to familiarize yourself with the causes and impact it has on your dog.

 What Causes Blindness in Dogs?

 There are many causes for blindness in dogs.
 Various dog diseases such as cataracts, diabetes, old age, sunlight, trauma, pollution, and kidney failure can cause blindness over time.
 Cataracts are the condition of opacity (cloudiness) in the retinal lens.
 If your dog has cataracts the best thing you can do for your dog is monitor the cataract.
 If the cataract becomes too thick it can ultimately result in blurred vision or a complete loss of vision.

-Too much sunlight, pollution, and trauma all have an effect on your dog’s eye site.
-Avoid extended periods of sunlight.
-If you bring your dog to the beach, be sure to provide ample shade with an umbrella.
-You can also allow your dog to sit in the car for short periods, but be sure to leave the windows open, provide easy access to water, and even put the air conditioning on if need be.
+Too much sunlight, pollution, and trauma all have an effect on your dog’s eye sight.
+Make sure your dog avoids extended periods of sunlight.
+If you bring your dog to the beach, provide ample shade with an umbrella.
+Allowing your dog to sit in the car for short periods is okay, but be sure to leave the windows open, provide easy access to water, and even put the air conditioning on if need be.
 Try to park in a spot that is out of direct sunlight, like by a building or under a tree, or face the car away from the sun.

 Managing Cataracts in Your Dog